SPIX23/shaiya-solutions/ep3/readme.md

 * improved ps_gamedata database for ep3 that was tested on a live server and should be relatively bug-free

+* ct file that corrects the grb bug causing points from prior ranking battles to stack with the current ranking battle

 **notes**

 * some of the ct files are combinations of multiple scripts that need to be separated before assembling